 Words from the editor

 What a summer.
 Often, I think just how blessed I am.
 Here I am writing to a group of likeminded, service minded friends and it’s not censored.
 Sometimes it may feel like our freedoms are being challenged.
-Then I travel and run into the reality that what a great time to be alive.
+Then I travel and run into the reality that what a great time it is to be alive.

 So many choices, so many ways to make a difference.
 All too often I see the need and feel like I just can’t solve all of the needs.
 Thankfully we’re not in this alone!
-As a Rotarian and friend of Rotary we team locally and with our resources internationally to focus our talents and resources to specific humanitarian needs.
+As a Rotarian and friend of Rotary we team locally and with our resources locally and internationally to focus our talents and resources to specific humanitarian needs.
 We also team with other nonprofits to help fund their services.

-For Battle Ground Rotary I’ve been highlighting our club’s specific focus areas in the past 6 months of this newsletter.
+For Battle Ground Rotary, I’ve been highlighting our club’s specific focus areas in the past 6 months of this newsletter.
 I’m doing this so that you know you are making a difference.
 Thank you!

 We have accomplished our objectives of giving and serving, yet there is so much more to do.
 As the new school year starts, we’ll ramp up our Reading Buddies program.
 We’ll leverage our personal gardens to help feed the needy.
 We’ll do one last Old Town Main Street Clean up.
-We’ll ramp up for our annual fundraiser, Festival of Wreaths and Wine scheduled for December 2nd
+We’ll ramp up for our annual fundraiser, Festival of Wreaths and Wine scheduled for December 2nd.

 Our world needs doers, people with resources and time to impact those less fortunate.
 I thank all of you for choosing to be that kind of person.